 - Mounting: These are designed to hang from a tree, post, or pole with wire or rope.
 The house should rest against it's back at a slight angle downward.

-- Nesting materials: Comes packed with pine shavings
+- Nesting materials: Use packed pine shavings

 How do I get my order?